EliahKagan/userstyles/README.md

 whatever reason you don&rsquo;t want those comments at the top of the style sheets, feel free to remove them (as the license itself already permits).
-For your convenience in doing so, there is a `no-license-comments` branch where they are removed.
-(Note that they have no effect on what is rendered&mdash;they do not appear in pages or anything, they&rsquo;re just inert comments at the top of the CSS code itself.)
+For your convenience in doing so, there is a `no-license-comments` branch where they are removed. **This is that branch.** (Note that they have no effect on what is rendered&mdash;they do not appear in pages or anything, they&rsquo;re just inert comments at the top of the CSS code itself.)

 By the way, as is usually the case with user styles, **I&rsquo;m *not* affiliated with any of the sites these user styles are for**.